Donald Swann: Early life

-Donald Swann was married twice; he married Janet Oxborrow in 1955 and they were divorced in 1983; his second wife was the art historian Alison Smith.
-In 1992 he was diagnosed with cancer.
-He died at Trinity Hospice in South London on 23 March 1994.

 Career

 When by chance Swann and Flanders met again in 1948 it led to the start of their professional partnership.
 They began writing songs and light opera, Swann writing the music and Flanders writing the words.
 Their songs were performed by artists such as Ian Wallace and Joyce Grenfell.
 They subsequently wrote two two-man revues, At the Drop of a Hat and At the Drop of Another Hat, which they performed all over the world until their partnership ended in 1967.

 At the same time, Swann was maintaining a prolific musical output, writing the music for several operas and operettas, including a full-length version of C. S. Lewis's Perelandra, and a setting of J. R. R. Tolkien's poems from The Lord of the Rings to music in The Road Goes Ever On song cycle.

-In 1953–59 Swann provided music for seven plays by Henry Reed on the BBC Third Programme, generally known as the Hilda Tablet plays for one of the fictional characters, a lady composer of avant-garde "musique concrète renforcée".
+In 1953–59 Swann provided music for seven plays by Henry Reed on the BBC Third Programme, generally known as the Hilda Tablet plays after one of the fictional characters, a lady composer of avant-garde "musique concrète renforcée".
 Besides incidental music, Swann composed for this character an opera, "Emily Butter" and several other complete works.
-A lifelong friendship with Sydney Carter resulted in scores of songs, the best known being "The Youth of the Heart" which reappeared in At the Drop of A Hat, and a musical Lucy & the Hunter.
+A lifelong friendship with Sydney Carter resulted in scores of songs, the best known being "The Youth of the Heart" which reappeared in At the Drop of A Hat, and a musical Lucy and the Hunter.

 After his partnership with Flanders ended, Swann continued to give solo concerts and to write for other singers.
 He also formed the Swann Singers and toured with them in the 1970s.
 Throughout the 1980s and early 1990s, he continued performing in various combinations with singers and colleagues and as a solo artist.
-In the later years of his life he 'discovered' Victorian poetry and composed some of his most profound and moving music to the words of William Blake, Emily Dickinson, Christina Rossetti, Oscar Wilde and others.
+One such was a jazz partnership with trumpeter Digby Fairweather and vocalist Lisa Lincoln for the Swann in Jazz series of concerts and the 1994 CD.

+It is estimated that Swann wrote or set to music nearly 2,000 songs throughout his career.
 He wrote a number of hymn tunes which appear in modern standard hymn books.

-It is estimated that Swann wrote or set to music nearly 2,000 songs during his career.
+In the later years of his life he 'discovered' Victorian poetry and composed some of his most profound and moving songs, settings of William Blake, Emily Dickinson, Christina Rossetti, Oscar Wilde and others.
+A selection of his solo songs were recorded on a Hyperion double CD issued in 2017.

+Personal life

+Donald Swann was married twice; he married Janet Oxborrow in 1955 and they were divorced in 1983.
+His second wife was the art historian Alison Smith.
+From 1961 until his death his address was 13 Albert Bridge Road, London SW11.